 You are here

-The following is a press release, dated October 17, 2007, from People for the American Way.
+The following is a press release, dated October 17, 2007, from Americans United for Separation of Church and State.

 Groups Ask Senate to Remove Earmark Promoting Creationism from Spending Bill

 Coalition of Educational, Scientific and Religious Organizations Says Vitter Allocation is Unconstitutional

 More than 30 organizations have joined forces to urge the U.S. Senate to remove a provision from an appropriations bill that directs tax money to a Louisiana group that promotes creationism.